microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-sendactivitynotification.md

 ### Example 5: Notify the chat members about a task created in a chat

-This example shows how you can send an activity feed notification to all chat members.
+The following example shows how you can send an activity feed notification to all chat members.
 This example is similar to previous examples.
-However, in this case, the `recipient` is a [chatMembersNotificationRecipient](../resources/chatmembersnotificationrecipient.md).
-Note that the `chatId` specified in the `recipient` must match the `chatId` specified in the request URL.
+However, in this case, the **recipient** is a [chatMembersNotificationRecipient](../resources/chatmembersnotificationrecipient.md).
+Note that the **chatId** specified in the **recipient** must match the **chatId** specified in the request URL.

 #### Request

+The following example shows the request.

 <!-- {
   "blockType": "request",
-  "name": "chat_sendactivitynotification_4"
+  "name": "chat_sendactivitynotification_5",
+  "sampleKeys": ["19:1c3af46e9e0f4a5293343c8813c47619@thread.v2"]
 }
 -->